manuel12/manuel12/README.md

 ---

-### :woman_technologist: About Me :
+### 👨‍💻 About Me :

-I'm a Full-Stack and Test Developer specializing in web applications using Django for the backend, React for the frontend and Cypress for testing.
+I'm a Full-Stack and Test Developer specializing in web applications using Python/Django for the backend, JS/React for the frontend and JS/Cypress for testing.

 ---